actions/toolkit/packages/artifact/CONTRIBUTIONS.md

 A limited range of unit tests run as part of each PR when making changes to the artifact packages.
 For small contributions and fixes, they should be sufficient.

-If making large changes, there are a few scenarios that should be tested.
+If making large changes, there are a few scenarios that should be tested:

 - Uploading very large artifacts
 - Uploading artifacts with lots of small files